The Deep Rest Protocol -

 I'm originally from the UK and based in Athens, where I work with individuals, groups and companies to bring mindfulness and deep rest practices into everyday life.

+It's something I've very much needed myself.
 I have a very creative mind that can get easily overwhelmed with ideas and so I've spent a lot of time researching the best ways to stay calm, present and focused.
 This lived experience, alongside my training, is what I bring into every session.

 My qualifications include over 500hrs of yoga teacher training, plus yoga nidra facilitation, somatic and mindfulness coaching.
 Every session I guide is grounded in both the science and the practice - accessible to complete beginners, effective from the very first session.